-Dropbox’s Government Data Requests Principles
+Dropbox’s Government Data Request Principles

 Provide trusted services: Governments should never install backdoors into online services or compromise infrastructure to obtain user data.
 We’ll continue to work to protect our systems and to change laws to make it clear that this type of activity is illegal.
-Learn more.

 We’ve seen reports that governments have been tapping into data center traffic of certain service providers.
 We’ve also seen reports that service providers have tools designed to give law enforcement access to user data directly or via third parties.
 Dropbox opposes these activities and would fight any attempt to require us to participate in them.
 Governments should always request user data by contacting online services directly and presenting legal process.
 This allows services like Dropbox to scrutinize the data requests and resist where appropriate.

 Protect all users: Laws that give people different protections based on where they live or their citizenship are antiquated and don’t reflect the global nature of online services.

 We’re committed to providing the same level of protection to all of our users.
 That means using these principles to scrutinize all the requests we receive, regardless of the origin of the request or user.
 It also means extending fundamental privacy protections to all users: government data requests shouldn’t be in bulk, they should relate to specific individuals and investigations, and a judicial body should evaluate and sign off on requests for content before they’re issued.

 These principles will guide us in safeguarding fundamental privacy protections for all users and ensuring that governments are held accountable by the public.